AnEmergentAntinomy/ModularTimesTables/README.md

 the variables at the top (coeff,radius,modulus) make it simpler to change those values while experimenting with single tables

-ShowSingleTable(c,r,n,style=solid) will plot out a single table line by line
+ShowSingleTable(c,r,m,style=solid) will plot out a single table line by line

-AnimateTables(c,r,n,l,style=solid) will produce times tables and put each one as an individual frame in a gif
+AnimateTables(c,r,m,l,style=solid) will produce times tables and put each one as an individual frame in a gif

-    c (the coefficient) is the number to multiply by r (the radius) determines the size of the circle n (the modulus) is the amount of points on the circle l (the end coefficient) determines how many frames will be in the gif style is the style of line to use (solid,dot,dash,loose_dash,dashdot,etc.)
+    c (the coefficient) is the number to multiply by r (the radius) determines the size of the circle m (the modulus) is the amount of points on the circle l (the end coefficient) determines how many frames will be in the gif style is the style of line to use (solid,dot,dash,loose_dash,dashdot,etc.)